emqx/cloud-docs/en_US/data_integration/elasticsearch.md

 The Elasticsearch data integration offers the following features and advantages to your business:

-- **Efficient Data Indexing and Search**: Elasticsearch can easily handle large-scale real-time message data from EMQX Cloud.
+- **Efficient Data Indexing and Search**: Elasticsearch can easily handle large-scale real-time message data from EMQX Platform.
 Its powerful full-text search and indexing capabilities enable IoT message data to be quickly and efficiently retrieved and queried.
 - **Data Visualization**: Through integration with Kibana (part of the Elastic Stack), powerful data visualization of IoT data is possible, aiding in understanding and analyzing the data.
-- **Flexible Data Manipulation**: EMQX Cloud's Elasticsearch integration supports dynamic setting of indices, document IDs, and document templates, allowing for the creation, update, and deletion of documents, suitable for a wider range of IoT data integration scenarios.
+- **Flexible Data Manipulation**: EMQX Platform's Elasticsearch integration supports dynamic setting of indices, document IDs, and document templates, allowing for the creation, update, and deletion of documents, suitable for a wider range of IoT data integration scenarios.
-- **Scalability**: Both Elasticsearch and EMQX Cloud support clustering and can easily expand their processing capabilities by adding more nodes, facilitating uninterrupted business expansion.
+- **Scalability**: Both Elasticsearch and EMQX Platform support clustering and can easily expand their processing capabilities by adding more nodes, facilitating uninterrupted business expansion.

 ## Before you Start

-This section introduces the preparatory work needed before creating Elasticsearch data integration in EMQX Cloud, including installing Elasticsearch and creating indices.
+This section introduces the preparatory work needed before creating Elasticsearch data integration in EMQX Platform, including installing Elasticsearch and creating indices.

 ### Prerequisites

 - Knowledge about [data integration](./introduction.md)
-- Knowledge about EMQX Cloud data integration [rules](./rules.md)
+- Knowledge about data integration [rules](./rules.md)

-### Install Elasticsearch and Create Indexes
+### Deploy Elasticsearch and Create an Index

-EMQX Cloud supports integration with privately deployed Elasticsearch or with Elastic in the cloud.
-You can use Elastic Cloud or Docker to deploy an Elasticsearch instance.
+EMQX Platform supports integration with privately deployed Elasticsearch or with Elastic in the cloud.
+You can use Docker or Elastic Cloud to deploy an Elasticsearch instance.

+#### Deploy Elasticsearch with Docker

 1. If you don't have a Docker environment, [install Docker](https://docs.docker.com/install/).